nazmul-nhb/hourly-server/fixes.md

 # Things to fix

-- Month name
+- Month name in the response
-- Filter by month
+- Shifts data only for current month
-  \_ Shifts data only current month
+- But can filter by month(s)